-- We carry out a series of short incisions in the folds of the eyelids.
+- We do a series of short incisions in the folds of the eyelids.

-- We carefully remove the sagging skin and excess tissue.
+- We carefully remove the loose skin and excess tissue.

 - We tighten the droopy eyelid muscles.

-- We close the incisions and we sew the fabrics that had to be opened to correct the eyelid ptosis.
+- We close the incisions and we sew the fabrics that have had to be opened to correct palpebral ptosis.

-- After the operation, at the medical center, the incisions are covered by applying an ointment and bandages.
+- After the operation, in the medical center, the incisions are covered by applying an ointment and bandages.
 Possible discomfort that may arise can be alleviated with pain relievers.

-- The ophthalmologist may prescribe a few eye drops so that the eyes are lubricated, preventing the patient from itching too much.
+- The ophthalmologist may prescribe eye drops so that the eyes are lubricated, preventing the patient from suffering too much itching.

 - Between five and seven days after the operation stitches will be removed from the patient.